-As the government is forever changing buy to let legislation, investors are constantly looking for ways to make property a profitable venture.
+As the government is forever changing buy to let legislation, investors are constantly looking for ways to make property investment a profitable venture.
 As a result, buy to sell mortgages are on the increase.

-As there are other financing options such as bridging loans and refurbishment mortgages, choosing the right type of finance for your investment is key.
+As there are other financing options such as bridging loans and refurbishment mortgages, choosing the right type of finance for your investment is crucial.
 With so many options available, it can be confusing even for seasoned investors.

-With expertise in buy to let mortgages, we can assess your application and select the best suited lenders for your project.
-Our advisors always work tirelessly to find the best rates for our clients, ensuring the best deals are secured with the lowest possible fees.Enquire Now
+With expertise in buy to let mortgages, we can assess your application and select the best-suited lenders for your project.
+Our advisors always work tirelessly to find the best rates for our clients, ensuring the best deals are secured with the lowest possible fees.

 What is a buy to sell mortgage?

 Lenders that specialise in buy to sell mortgages often have better deals in comparison.
 That being said, the right mortgage is largely based on your own individual plans.
 An investor may want to buy a property and then sell it instantly, whereas a buyer may want to live in the home and sell it a few years later.

 If you don’t mind waiting 2-3 years before selling, then a traditional fixed-term mortgage would be suitable.
-If you’re looking to sell within 12 months of purchase, then alternative routes to finance may be more appropriate, such as a buy to sell mortgage or bridging loan.
+If you’re aiming to sell within 12 months of purchase, then alternative routes to finance may be more appropriate, such as a buy to sell mortgage or bridging loan.

 Buy to sell mortgage options